Blue-Panda505/IDenSure/README.md

 ## PPT(To give you more insights)
 https://drive.google.com/file/d/179iRbqa_AbL2RvdR5AEsFTvbK-zv8mpM/view?usp=sharing

 NOTE: Presently it is not hosted.
+We were facing certain issues with the code.